Late Night with Jimmy Fallon: Format

 In the show's third segment, the first guest arrived.
 That guest usually stayed after the next break, then either played a game with Jimmy and some audience members, or performed in a skit with Jimmy.
 Next, a second guest entered after the show's third break.
 Once these interviews were completed and the show had taken its final commercial break, the musical guest (or sometimes, a chef or comedian) performed.
-Once the musical guest finished, Fallon bid the viewers farewell.
+Once the musical guest finished, Fallon thanked his guests and bid the viewers farewell.
 As credits rolled, Fallon ran up and down the stairs of the studio giving high fives to the audience before exiting backstage.

 History

-In 2004 NBC announced that in five years, Late Night host Conan O'Brien would replace Jay Leno as the host of The Tonight Show.
+In 2004, NBC announced that in five years, Late Night host Conan O'Brien would replace Jay Leno as the host of The Tonight Show.
 Fallon, at the time, had just left Saturday Night Live, and was pursuing a movie career.
 SNL executive producer Lorne Michaels was the first to suggest to the comedian that he'd be perfect to fill O'Brien's empty seat.
 Michaels said he wanted Fallon to be the new host dating back to the day that Fallon left Saturday Night Live, which occurred only a few months before O'Brien's departure was announced.
 Michaels, a staunch advocate of Fallon, urged NBC to give Fallon a holding deal in February 2007 so that he couldn't be lured elsewhere.